bmwcarit/python-dlt/README.rst

 the implementation is independent and the API makes few assumptions about the intended use.

-Note: This is only tested with libdlt versions 2.15 to 2.17, later versions might require adaptations.
+Note: This is only tested with libdlt version 2.18.4, later versions might require adaptations.
+The package will not support previous libdlt versions from python-dlt v2.0.
 Also only GENIVI DLT daemon produced traces have been tested.

 Design